lizawilliamson050/notes/README.md

 # 2023-11-25
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, making sure to leave enough time to tackle any potential challenges or problems.
 Finally, use tools like task management software or a planner to keep track of your progress and ensure that you stay on track.
 By following these tips, you can make the most of every hour you spend programming and achieve your goals more efficiently.

+# 2023-11-26
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to commit and push your changes regularly to avoid losing work in case of a computer crash or other issues.
+Use code editors and IDE' s (Integrated Development Environments) like Visual Studio Code or PyCharm to make your life easier.
+They provide features like code completion, debugging, syntax highlighting, etc., which can save you time and make you more productive.